saramarcondes/azure-devops-docs/docs/extend/develop/data-storage.md

 This call wraps the setDocument client method, passing it several pieces of information.
 As previously mentioned, settings are stored as documents internally, so a simple document is created on the fly, where the ID of the document, is the key that was provided in the setValue() method.
 There are two additional properties on the document.
 One is 'value', which contains value passed to the method.
 The other is 'revision', which is set to -1.
 The revision property will be discussed in more detail in the "Working with Documents" section, but in the context of settings, by passing revision: -1 in the document, we are indicating that we do not care about the versioning of this setting document.

 Because settings are stored as documents, we need to provide a collection name, indicating where to store the document.
-To keep things simple, when working with the setValue()/getValue() methods, the collection name will always be the special name '$settings'.
+To keep things simple, when working with the setValue()/getValue() methods, the collection name will always be the special name '\$settings'.
 The call above would issue a PUT Request at the following endpoint:

 ```httprequest
 GET _apis/ExtensionManagement/InstalledExtensions/{publisherName}/{extensionName}/Data/Scopes/User/Me/Collections/%24settings/Documents